aminify/retrack/README.md

 You can use `getSelector` on any of your reducers (which of course you passed to `combineTrackReducers` at some point) to get a selector function.
 This selector maps the giant redux state of your application into the state value that the corresponding reducer controls.

 ### namespaceReducerActions(`reducer`, `actionTypes`)
-By calling this function you tell Retrack to namespace your `actionTypes` based on the position of `reducer` in the state tree. if you want this feature you MUST use the pattern in the example below, which is to pass an `actionTypes` object, a key value pair that values are string values you wish to use as action type and use `actionTypes.ACTION_TYPE` Whenever you want to refer to an action type (in reducer or action creator). hope the example below clarifies more.
+By calling this function you tell Retrack to namespace your `actionTypes` based on the position of `reducer` in the state tree. if you want this feature you MUST use the pattern in the example below, which is to pass an `actionTypes` object, a key value pair that values are string values you wish to use as action type and use `actionTypes.ACTION_TYPE` whenever you want to refer to an action type (in reducer or action creator). hope the example below clarifies more.

 ### setNamespacingFunction(`customFunction`)
 You can customize the logic of namespacing your action types by passing your `customFunction` here.
 Your function will get an array of strings and should return your custom action type.
 The array of strings given to your function will be the strings indicating the path of reducer in the state tree as well as the action type itself as the last value.
 If you don't call this function, `(strArr) => strArr.join('/')` will be used by default.